dianacoffman/Old_Exploratory_Projects_Performance-Analysis-of-New-Products/README.md

 - Number of items on the menu = 32
 - What is the least expensive?
 Edamame (least expensive) = $5.00
 - What are the most expensive?
 Shrimp (most expensive) = $19.95
 - How many Italian dishes are on the menu?
 Which Italian dishes are on the menu?
-9 items = Spaghetti, Spaghetti & Meatballs, Fettuccine Alfredo, Meat Lasagna, Cheese Lasagna, Mushroom Ravioli, Shrimp Scampi, Chicken Parmesan, Eggplant Parmesan.
+9 items = Spaghetti, Spaghetti & Meatballs, Fettuccine Alfredo, Meat Lasagna, Cheese Lasagna, Mushroom Ravioli, Shrimp Scampi, Chicken Parmesan, Eggplant Parmesan
 - What are the least expensive Italian dishes?
 Least expensive Spaghetti = $14.50
 - What are the most expensive Italian dishes?
 Most expensive Shrimp Scampi = $19.95
 - How many dishes are in each category?
 Mexican (9), Italian (9), American (9) and Asian (8)